micropython/micropython/README.rst

 CircuitPython:

--  includes a port for Atmel SAMD21 (Commonly known as M0 in Adafruit product names.)
+-  includes a ports for MicroChip SAMD21 (Commonly known as M0 in Adafruit product names and SAMD51 (M4).
--  supports only Atmel SAMD21 and ESP8266 ports.
+-  supports only SAMD21, SAMD51, and ESP8266 ports.
+An nRF port is under
+   development.
 -  tracks MicroPython's releases (not master).
+-  Longints (arbitrary-length integers) are turned on for most Express builds (those boards with SPI flash chips external to the microcontroller), but not for boards without SPI flash, for space reasons.

 Behavior
 ~~~~~~~~